Every Granola feature — plus offline SQLite cross-meeting search, attendee timelines, and a MEMO pipeline runner no other Granola tool has.

 granola-pp-cli attendee timeline alice@example.com --since 60d --json --select id,title,started_at,recipes

 # Meetings missing the Discovery panel — the Friday retro gap.
+Pre-migration installs only.

 granola-pp-cli recipes coverage --since 14d --json